-As we all know, email is the primary target for cybercriminals looking to steal sensitive information, spread malware or to launch phishing attacks.
+As we all know, email is still the primary gateway for cybercriminals looking to steal sensitive information, spread malware or to launch phishing attacks.
 To combat these ongoing threats, email security protocols have evolved over time.
 In addition, email sending standards have also changed and have become more thorough.

 Thus, companies that haven’t kept up with these innovations may have substantial email security and deliverability gaps.
 In our experience, in fact, most small and mid-sized businesses do indeed fall short in this regard.